alsmith/multicast-relay/README.md

 --noSSDP disables SSDP relaying.

 --noSonosDiscovery disables broadcast udp/6969 relaying.

+--oneInterface support for one interface connected to two networks.
+Use with caution - watch out for packet storms (although the IP checksum list ought to still prevent such a thing from happening).

+--homebrewNetifaces attempt to use our own netifaces implementation, probably doesn't work on any other system than Linux but maybe useful for OpenWRT where it's rather tricky to compile up netifaces.

 --wait indicates that the relay should wait for an IPv4 address to be assigned to each interface rather than bailing immediately if an interface is yet to be